 A couple of different approaches could be followed in using this kind of prediction.

-One would be for the search engine to aim at finding the best ordering of results to show when displaying the top results, to get the most clickthroughs for all of those results.
+One would be for the search engine to find the best ordering of results to show when displaying the top results and get the most clickthroughs for all of those results.

 In one embodiment, ranking is performed based on permutations representing orderings of objects.
 A permutation is an ordered list.
 For a set of objects, there exists a finite number of ways to order the objects.
-For each permutation, a determination is made of the number of selections that are expected to result if a results list is provided in response to queries for objects that match a search query.
+For each permutation, a determination is made of the number of selections expected to result if a results list is provided in response to queries for objects that match a search query.

 In one embodiment, ranking is performed based on a contention game.
-A predictor determines several selections that each object is expected to receive at each position on a results list.
+A predictor determines several selections each object expects to receive at each position on a results list.
 The object expected to receive the maximum number of selections at a particular position is placed at a particular position.
 This determination may be made for each position, with each object competing for each position on the list.
 This ensures that each position contains the object expected to earn the maximum number of selections for that position.

-While this patent filing uses images as an example of this prediction approach, it also tells us that it could be used with videos and word processing documents and computer code and plain text.
+While this patent filing uses images as an example of this prediction approach, it also tells us that it could be used with videos and word processing documents, computer code, and plain text.

 The patent application is: